Overview

 3

-This introductory course gives students a firm grounding in strategy fundamentals from a military and cyber-warfare viewpoint.
-Topics include implications of economics and politics on strategy, tactics vs strategy, writings of classic strategic thinkers from ancient to current times and methods of critically analyzing situations and strategic plans.
-These fundamental concepts are applied to modern cyber-warfare and industrial espionage using case studies and essays.
+This introductory course provides students with a firm grounding in the fundamentals of strategy from a military and cyber-warfare viewpoint.
+Topics include: implications of economics and politics on strategy, tactics vs strategy, writings of classic strategic thinkers from ancient to current times and methods of critically analyzing situations and strategic plans.
+Through the use of case studies and essays these fundamental concepts are applied to modern cyber-warfare and industrial espionage.

 3

-This introductory course provides students with the basic programming principles applicable to program design and exploitation.
-Principles are illustrated using an intermediate, compiled language such as C. The examination of program data structures and execution flow is emphasized in the lab using debuggers and how basic program instructions are implemented in assemblers.
+This introductory course provides students the basic principles of programming applicable to program design and exploitation.
+Principles are illustrated using an intermediate, compiled language such as C. The examination of program data structures and execution flow is emphasized in the lab using debuggers

 3